-The Clean Energy Regulator is open for business and committed to maintaining normal business operations during the COVID-19 pandemic.
+The Clean Energy Regulator (CER) is committed to maintaining a COVID-19 safe environment for our employees and stakeholders during the ongoing COVID-19 pandemic.

 If you need to contact us, our Contact Centre remains open on 1300 553 542, or you can email

 documentasset:Emissions Reduction Fund (ERF) audits during COVID-19 restrictions for advice to support continued and effective participation in the ERF with respect to audit obligations.

 This document seeks to answer some of the most commonly asked questions about the CER's expectations of